Mushroomizer/SolarmanApiDotNet/README.md

 ## [WIP]

+This project aims to simplify integration with the solarman API.

+Current features
+- Rest API with endpoint to get plant live data
+- Scheduled service (Configurable schedule) that periodically gets the live data and logs warnings when batteries are discharging/grid is offile

 ### Setting up your appsettings
 - Send an email to service@solarmanpv.com requesting api access (this is a conversation, so they will ask you some questions)
 - Next you need to set the values in appsettings.json to your info, explained below: